strangerstudios/pmpro-reason-for-cancelling/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-reason-for-cancelling/issues

 == Changelog ==
+= 1.1 - 2024-07-15 =
+* ENHANCEMENT: Added support for v3.1+ Paid Memberships Pro frontend changes.
+* BUG FIX: Fixed conflict with the Unlock Protocol Add On where the Edit Member panel for this Add On may not show. #30 (dparker1005)

 = 1.0 - 2024-02-21 =
 * FEATURE: Added an Edit Member panel to view all of a user's cancellation reasons when using PMPro v3.0+. #29 (@dparker1005)
 * ENHANCEMENT: Cancellation reasons are now stored in user meta instead of order notes when using PMPro v3.0+ to simplify querying cancellation reasons. #29 (@dparker1005)